jackiewong99/image-gallery/README.md

   - **For this project, you do not need a full understanding of media queries, I will provide you with the media query below.
 I recommend looking into media queries afterwards.**

-  - After targeting the class name `text`, we will make a media query to create a breakpoint at 1200px (this will make our project responsive to changing screen sizes):
+  - After targeting the class name `text`, we will make a media query to create a breakpoint at 1200px (this will make our project responsive to smaller screen sizes):

   ```CSS
   @media screen and (max-width: 1200px) {